 The coronavirus pandemic is affecting people in every country, and every person on the planet has a role in preventing the spread.
 Here in the UK we have all had to make huge sacrifices to protect each other and save lives.

-Elsewhere in the world, in countries and communities that don't have the health services, resources and infrastructure to contain an outbreak, the fight against the virus is just getting started.
+But now countries and communities around the world that don't have the same health services, resources and infrastructure are now stuggling to contain outbreaks of Covid-19.
 People affected by poverty, drought and conflict are particularly vulnerable.